FlyingWorkshop/market-design/_sources/book/house-allocation-and-kidney-exchange.md

 List exchange: match one incompatible donor-patient pair and the waiting list

 * Donor of incompatible pair donates to compatible patient nearest the top of the waiting list.
-* Patient of incompatible pair goes to the top of the wait list.
+* Patient of incompatible pair goes to the top of the waitlist.

 Similar to house allocation with existing tenants.